temporalio/documentation/docs/application-development/foundations.md

 ## Create Temporal Clients

 A [Temporal Client](/temporal#temporal-client) is needed to [create Worker Entities](#run-worker-processes) and to communicate with a [Temporal Cluster](/clusters).
-Communication with the Temporal Cluster includes but is not limited to starting Workflow Executions, sending Signals to Workflow Executions, sending Queries to Workflow Executions, and getting the result of a Workflow Execution.
+Communication with the Temporal Cluster includes, but is not limited to, starting Workflow Executions, sending Signals to Workflow Executions, sending Queries to Workflow Executions, and getting the result of a Workflow Execution.

 A Temporal Client cannot be initialized and used inside Workflow code.
-However, it is acceptable and common to utilize a Temporal Client, to communicate with a Temporal Cluster, inside an Activity.
+However, it is acceptable and common to use a Temporal Client inside an Activity, to communicate with the Temporal Cluster.

 ### Connect to a Client

-When connecting to a Temporal Client, you must provide the address and port number, if the SDK doesn't default to an address you want to connect to.
+When connecting to a Temporal Client, you must provide the address and port number of the Temporal Cluster.

 - To connect to our Docker image, use `127.0.0.1:7233`.
-- To connect custom Cluster address, use `web.<Namespace_ID>.tmprl.cloud`.
+- To connect to a Temporal Cloud Namespace use `web.<Namespace_ID>.tmprl.cloud`.

 :::note

 The difference between the gRPC and Temporal Web endpoints:

-- The gRPC endpoint has a DNS address of `<Namespace_ID>.tmprl.cloud`, for example: `accounting-production.f45a2.tmprl.cloud`.
+- The gRPC endpoint has a DNS address of `<Namespace_ID>.tmprl.cloud`; for example, `accounting-production.f45a2.tmprl.cloud`.
-- The Temporal Web endpoint is `web.<Namespace_ID>.tmprl.cloud`, for example: `https://web.accounting-production.f45a2.tmprl.cloud`.
+- The Temporal Web endpoint is `web.<Namespace_ID>.tmprl.cloud`; for example, `https://web.accounting-production.f45a2.tmprl.cloud`.

 :::